 - Deep Anterior Lamellar Keratoplasty (DALK)

 - Iris Repair

 Improve Your Vision.
 Enhance Your Life.

-Can LASIK treat astigmatism?
+Can LASIK and PRK treat astigmatism?

-Yes, LASIK is an effective treatment for astigmatism.
+Yes, they are effective treatments for astigmatism.

 Is the procedure comfortable?